||Little Valley Trails

 above) and despite the nice trail sign they were confused.
 When you reach

 the first trail fork on Ann's 200 feet from the tunnel, veer to the right

 (you're now on Little Valley).
 Keep straight.
-The left fork is a turning
+The immediate left fork

 The ride's Oh Wow spot.
 The trail

 climbs around this rock outcrop.
 Later, we'll be on top of this rock.

 |The next fork, on your right, is the connector to the loop

 trails.
 For now, keep straight and left to stay on the main Little Valley

 and non-confusing.
 It's found just a bit past the half-way point of Little